Niels-NTG/gdmc_http_interface/docs/Endpoints.md

 Request body should be a single JSON object following to this [schema](./schema.heightmap.post.json).

-This contains `"blocks"`: an array of block ID strings for blocks that are considered "transparent" when calculating the heightmap.
+This contains `"blocks"`: an array of block ID or [block tag key](https://minecraft.wiki/w/Tag#Block_tags_2) (when prefixed with a "#") strings for blocks that are considered "transparent" when calculating the heightmap.
 Just as with [`PUT /blocks`](#place-blocks-put-blocks), the `"minecraft:"` namespace doesn't have to be included for every block.

 Please note that air blocks (`minecraft:air`) are not included by default.